kpace622/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 # Binary search.
 I would pick the floor in the middle of the building, throw an egg.
 If the egg breaks, pick a new middle floor where the current floor becomes the top.
-If the egg doesn't break pick a new middle floor higher up where the bottom would be the floor you are currently on.
+If the egg doesn't # # break pick a new middle floor higher up where the bottom would be the floor you are currently on.
 Repeat until you pinpoint the highest floor where the egg doesn't break.
+# Binary search is O(log n)